 CMS regulations at 42 CFR 414.402 also define the term “minimal self-adjustment” to mean an adjustment that the beneficiary, caretaker for the beneficiary, or supplier of the device can perform and that does not require the services of a certified orthotist (that is, an individual who is certified by the American Board for Certification in Orthotics and Prosthetics, Inc., or by the Board for Orthotist/Prosthetist Certification) or an individual who has specialized training.

-The download section of this web page contains the final list that identifies the 2014 Healthcare Common Procedure Coding System (HCPCS) codes considered OTS orthotics.
+View the final list that identifies the 2014 Healthcare Common Procedure Coding System (HCPCS) codes considered OTS orthotics.
 Items classified under these codes require minimal self-adjustment for appropriate use and do not require expertise in trimming, bending, molding, assembling, or customizing to fit the beneficiary.
 Subsequent coding updates to the OTS list will be included in program instructions.

 Suppliers of any orthotic other than an OTS orthotic must be in compliance with Appendix C of the DMEPOS quality standards, which specifies that suppliers must possess specialized education, training, and experience in fitting and certification and/or licensing.